How to Neutralize Muriatic Acid: The Useful Tips

 2. Using Anti-Bacterial Cream

-If you have anti-bacterial cream at home, you can also use them to neutralize the acid.
+If you have an anti-bacterial cream at home, you can also neutralize the acid.
 Apply a dollop of them onto the infected area.

-That is the method you can do to ensure that the residual muriatic acid does not mess around with your working site and your skin.
+That is to ensure that the residual muriatic acid does not mess around with your working site and your skin.

-Please remember that this substance is not one to take for granted as it has a toxic in it and a corrosive effect.
-After understanding how to neutralize muriatic acid, you should always remove them properly after using the acid.
+Please remember that this substance is not one to take for granted, as it has a toxic in it and corrosive effect.
+After understanding how to neutralize muriatic acid, you should always remove it properly after using the acid.